 I completed a search of the central city for income properties (spanning The Beach west to High Park south of St. Clair) up to $1,000,000.
 There were only three that loosely aligned with my vision for investment, though I’d want more information – like a home inspection report, city zoning confirmation, and specific operating expenses – to be certain of this.

-I ran the numbers on four reputable condominiums I like in downtown Toronto - ranging from Dundas/Ossington, Bloor/Bathurst, and near the St. Lawrence Market - all vibrant neighbourhoods - listed from $750,000 to $925,000.
-I favoured these 2 bed for their unique qualities - which included generous square footage on multi-levels, a wraparound balcony with cityviews, an expansive terrace with barbecue, and high ceilings with top notch finishes - but the numbers simply don't work.
+I ran the numbers on four reputable condominiums I like in downtown Toronto – ranging from Dundas/Ossington, Bloor/Bathurst, and near St. Lawrence Market – all vibrant neighbourhoods – listed from $750,000 to $925,000.
+I favoured these 2 beds for their unique qualities – which included generous square footage on multi-levels, a wraparound balcony with city views, an expansive terrace with barbecue, and high ceilings with top-notch finishes – but the numbers simply don’t work.
 Market values for condos shot up this year, evaporating potential returns on investment.
-Although these suites would rent anywhere from $3000 and $3600 per month, given their high taxes and common fees (totaling about $950 to $1100 a month), with 20% down you'd be running a negative sum of around $700 up per month with 20% down.
+Although these suites would rent anywhere from $3000 and $3600 per month, given their high taxes and common fees (totaling about $950 to $1100 a month), with 20% down you’d be running a negative sum of around $700 up per month.

 – 55 Halton Street – 33 Lombard Street – 783 Bathurst Street – and – 112 George Street, Toronto –